 Our academics supervise postgraduate research degrees across a range of areas of expertise, including pure and applied mathematics, actuarial science, bio-statistics, and operational research.
-Academics in our department have individual specialisms within these areas, and carry out research with other departments around the university.
+Academics in our school have individual specialisms within these areas, and carry out research with other departments around the university.
 This gives you an opportunity to have co-supervision in an interdisciplinary area of research.

-Our Department operates an open door policy, meaning that members of staff will always endeavour to see you if they are available in their office.
+Our school operates an open door policy, meaning that members of staff will always endeavour to see you if they are available in their office.
 This enables you to have ample contact time with your supervisor.

 You can use PGR Finder to search for courses and potential supervisors for your area of interest.
 You do not have to choose a supervisor before you apply, but it may help speed up the application process if you do.
 If you indicate your research topic or area of interest on your application form then we can match you with a suitable project supervisor.

 However, please do feel free to browse our staff profiles and e-mail individuals to discuss your proposal.
 You can also contact our Graduate Administrator, who can put you in touch with potential supervisors as well as help with application, visa and general enquiries.